 If I named 10 items of my grocery list right now, how long do you think you’d remember them?
 Well, let me tell you, not very long.
 Without review, 90 percent of what we learn, is forgotten within 30 days.
 Even 20 mins later, we already lost 40 percent of what we’re taught.
 The same goes for cybersecurity training.
-An initial training to keep people aware of possible cyber threats is great.
+Initial training to keep people aware of possible cyber threats is great.
 However, it seems pointless if the majority of acquired knowledge is lost within one month.
 But then, how do you make people remember?

 The graph below, called the Ebbinghaus Forgetting Curve, is a good example of how (badly) we retain information.
 The bad news: it’s steeper than you may think.
 The good news: there are strategies you can use to improve your memory.
 Repetition, for example, is one of them.
 In a nutshell – the more frequently you repeat something, the more likely it’s to stick.